 - a desk for the trainee's own work

 - appropriate secretarial support

 - access to library and relevant research facilities in order to be able to provide adequate training as required by the SRA Training Regulations 2014.

 We monitor training providers to ensure that they are providing adequate training.

 We recognise that organisations invest significant time and resources in training.
 The purpose of the monitoring scheme is to identify and recognise best practice and, where necessary, to provide guidance and advice on training improvements.
 The current monitoring scheme was launched in 2000; many organisations that have been monitored have found the exercise constructive and useful.

 The first stage of the monitoring process is for training principals and trainees to complete questionnaires detailing how the training requirements are being satisfied.

-A monitoring report is sent after the visit to the training principal and the trainees interviewed.
+A monitoring report is sent after the visit to the training principal.